-HOT TOPICS—October 2014
+HOT TOPICS—November 2014

 A Place for Us: Supported Housing Solutions for Adults with Developmental Disabilities

 72,000-and-Growing: California's Autism Epidemic

 An overview of our state's explosion in autism cases, from the 1980s to today.
 PDF here.